theriley106/HackathonStickers/README.md

-# Stickers

-This is a repo trying to recreate stickers I had on my old laptop...

 # What is this

 I recenty upgraded laptops and wanted to move all of the stickers from my old laptop to the new one.

 Unfortunately, a majority of the stickers are limited print hackathon stickers and trying to move them generally ruins the adheisive on the back.

-This is my attempt to recreate these stickers in photoshop.
+This is my attempt to recreate the "I Demoed" stickers I had on my old laptop...

 ## Results